aroberge/reeborg-world-creation/searching/minimizing-the-number-of-instructions.md

 ## Using the `search_tools` library

-Here is an example using the all the available functions from the `search_tools` library.
+For convenience, the various functions we have defined above are included in the `search_tools` module.

 ```py
 import search_tools